Welcome to our Program!

 The PGY1 Pharmacy Residency Program at Highland Hospital builds upon Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists who are responsible for medication-related care of patients with a wide range of conditions and who are eligible for board certification and for postgraduate year two (PGY2) pharmacy residency training.

 The resident will function as a key member of the health care team and be accountable for achieving optimal drug therapy outcomes for their patients.
-The key program outcomes of our program will allow the graduate resident to:
+The graduate resident is expected to gain competencies in the following areas:

 This intensive training involves the resident participating in the following activities: